I was in college and I was walking to a fraternity where a party was going to be held.

 And as you can see by this tweet here…

-Right away, all Mexicans will get offended as they ALSO are United Statians.
+Right away, any easily offended Mexican could get angry as they ALSO are United Statians.

-Because, Mexico is technically the “United Mexican States” as the official name of its country.
+Because Mexico technically has the “United Mexican States” as the official name of its country.

 So are they not United Statians also?

-And of course, if Americans now have to call themselves by the first half of their country’s official name…
+And if Americans now have to call themselves by the first half of their country’s official name…

 For Venezuelans to call themselves the “Bolivarian Republicans.”

 And the Bolivians to call themselves the “Plurinational Republicans.”